strapi/documentation/docusaurus/docs/dev-docs/api/content-api.md

 REST and GraphQL APIs represent the top-level layers of the Content API exposed to external applications.
 Strapi also provides 2 lower-level APIs:

 - The [Document Service API](/dev-docs/api/document-service) is the recommended API to interact with your application's database within the [backend server](/dev-docs/customization) or through [plugins](/dev-docs/plugins).
 The Document Service is the layer that handles **documents** <DocumentDefinition /> as well as Strapi's complex data structures like components and dynamic zones.
 - The [Query Engine API](/dev-docs/api/query-engine) interacts with the database layer at a lower level and is used under the hood to execute database queries.
-It gives unrestricted internal access to the database layer, but should be used only if the Document Service API does not cover your use case.
+It gives unrestricted internal access to the database layer, but is not aware of any advanced Strapi features that Strapi 5 can handle, like Draft & Publish, Internationalization, Content History, and more.<br/>⚠️ In most, if not all, use cases, you should use the Document Service API instead.

 ```mermaid
   flowchart BT